kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/database/mongodb_1.md

   * To start the server, go to `C:\Program Files\MongoDB\Server\3.2\bin>`,
     enter command `mongod`
-    by default, mongodb server will start at port `27017`
+  * By default, mongodb server will start at port `27017`

 * Mac